nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Adding a task: `add -p`

-Adds a task associated with a patient.
+Adds a task or recurring task to a patient.

-Format: `add -p PATIENT_INDEX d/TASK_DESCRIPTION`
+Format: `add -p PATIENT_INDEX d/TASK_DESCRIPTION | DATE_AND_TIME | FREQUENCY`

 * Adds a task to a patient at the specified `PATIENT_INDEX`.
 * The patient index refers to the index number shown in the displayed patient list.
 * The index **must be a positive integer** 1, 2, 3, …
+* `DATE_AND_TIME` should be in the format like 16-10-2022 1030
+* If no `DATE_AND_TIME` is provided, then a default date and time of 24 hours from creation will be set
+* Frequency is an optional tag that is used to specify recurring tasks, the valid values for this field are `daily`, `weekly` and `monthly`.
+Capitalisation does not matter
+* If a frequency is not specified, it's a normal task
+* Note that both `DATE_AND_TIME` and `FREQUENCY` are optional fields, however to have a recurring task both of them are required, while you can have a normal task with date time not be recurring, i.e `FREQUENCY` not required

 Examples:
 * `list` followed by `add -p 1 d/Administer 3ml of example medicine` adds a task to the 1st patient in the patient list.
-* `find Betsy` followed by `add -p 2 d/Change dressing on left arm` adds a task to the 2nd patient in results of the `find` command.
+* `find Betsy` followed by `add -p 2 d/Change dressing on left arm | 12-07-2022` adds a task to the 2nd patient in results of the `find` command, on 12th July 2022 .

 ### Editing a task: `edit -p -t`

-Edits the specified task associated with a patient.
+Edits the specified task or recurring task associated with a patient.

-Format: `edit -p PATIENT_INDEX -t TASK_INDEX d/TASK_DESCRIPTION`
+Format: `edit -p PATIENT_INDEX -t TASK_INDEX d/TASK_DESCRIPTION | DATE_AND_TIME | FREQUENCY`

 * Edits the task at the specified `TASK_INDEX` of the patient at the specified `PATIENT_INDEX`.
 * The task index refers to the index number shown in the task list of a patient.
 * The patient index refers to the index number shown in the displayed patient list.
 * The index **must be a positive integer** 1, 2, 3, …
+* `DATE_AND_TIME` should be in the format like 16-10-2022 1030
+* `FREQUENCY` should either be `daily`. `weekly` or `monthly`.
+Capitalisation does not matter.
+* If no new `DATE_AND_TIME` or `FREQUENCY` are provided, then original values will be used or in the case of `FREQUENCY` nothing will change i.e it will remain a normal task
+* If a `FREQUENCY` is provided for what was originally a non recurring task, the edit will transform it into a recurring one based on the given frequency
+* To keep the original task description and edit only the `DATE_AND_TIME` or `FREQUENCY` fields, simply copy the task description and only change the desired `DATE_AND_TIME` or `FREQUENCY` field

 Examples:
-* `list` followed by `edit -p 1 -t 1 d/Administer 3ml of example medicine` edits the description of the 1st task of the 1st patient in the patient list to `Administer 3ml of example medicine`.
+* `list` followed by `edit -p 1 -t 1 d/Administer 3ml of example medicine` edits the description of the 1st task of the 1st patient in the patient list to `Administer 3ml of example medicine`, while retaining the original date and time for the task.
-* `find Betsy` followed by `edit -p 2 -t 3 d/Change dressing on left arm` edits the description of the 3rd task of the 2nd patient in results of the `find` command to `Change dressing on left arm`.
+* `find Betsy` followed by `edit -p 2 -t 3 d/Change dressing on left arm | 23-10-2022` edits the description of the 3rd task of the 2nd patient in results of the `find` command to `Change dressing on left arm` and also changes the date and time for the task to 23rd October 2022.

 ### Deleting a task: `delete -p -t`

-Deletes the specified task associated with a patient.
+Deletes the specified task or recurring task associated with a patient.

 Format: `delete -p PATIENT_INDEX -t TASK_INDEX`